 Ayurveda for You is offered on the 1st and 3rd Saturday of each month from 9:30am – noon.
 There is one exception to this schedule — there will be only one teaching in July.

 Ayurveda is a wisdom tradition.
 As with all wisdom traditions, understanding of Ayurveda is incremental and cumulative.
 Each teaching is required to understand the subsequent teachings.

 Students must make a commitment to study outside of class and, in some cases, memorize key concepts and components of the teachings.
 This is the only way that the teachings will become useful for you!

 HOW TO ATTEND Ayurveda for You

-You can join this teaching via two-way Zoom livestream.
-Click on the link below to find out about in-person attendance and any COVID safety regulations currently in effect.
+You can join this teaching via two-way Zoom livestream and in person.
+Click on the link below for more details about in-person attendance and any COVID safety regulations currently in effect.